informalsystems/quartz/docs/getting_started.md

 ## Real Testnet with SGX

-Now that we've tried the example app on a local tesnet with a mocked SGX, it's time to use a real testnet and a real SGX core.
-This guide will walk through how to get setup with SGX on Azure, and how to deploy quartz contracts to the Neutron testnet using real remote attestions from SGX cores on Azure.
+Now that we've tried the example app on a local testnet with a mocked SGX, it's time to use a real testnet and a real SGX core.
+This guide will walk through how to get setup with SGX on Azure, and how to deploy quartz contracts to the Neutron testnet using real remote attestations from SGX cores on Azure.

 Real verification of SGX on a CosmWasm network requires two additional global contracts to be deployed: `quartz-dcap-verify` and `quartz-tcbinfo`.
 The